 -

-Founders' agreements protect an individual founder’s interest in a startup.
-Use this founders' agreement when you plan on setting up a company with other individuals and you want to clarify what you are setting out to do and how the company will be owned.
+Founders Agreements protect individual founders’ interests in a startup.
+Use this Founders Agreement when you plan on setting up a company with other individuals and you want to clarify what you are setting out to do and how the company will be owned.

 What’s a vesting period?

-‘Vesting' is when the ownership rights in the shares pass to the founder.
-A 'vesting period' is the period of time the founder must work for the company in order to fully own the shares in the company.
-For more information, you can read our guide on Founders' agreements.
+‘Vesting' is when the ownership rights in shares pass to a shareholder (eg a founder).
+A 'vesting period' is the period of time for which the founder must work for the company in order to fully own the shares in the company.
+For more information, read Founders' agreements.

 A ‘share cliff’ is a grace period before any shares begin to vest (ie before the ownership of the shares begins to transfer to a founder).
 The ownership of the shares will not begin to transfer until after a specified period of time (ie the 'cliff) has passed.
-Where a founder leaves during the share cliff, they will leave without any equity in the company.
-For more information, you can read our guide on Founders' agreements.
+If a founder leaves during the share cliff, they will leave without any equity in the company.
+For more information, read Founders' agreements.

 What is the project name?